akuryan/vsts.extensions/SitecoreDeployer/README.md

 ## Usage

-Select your Azure Connection Type (normally, it shall be ```Azure Resource Manager```) - this shall be preconfigured on your VSTS instance.

 Select your Azure subscription in which Sitecore resources shall be deployed in field ```Azure RM Subscription```

 ```ARM template path``` - provide path to ARM template